PedroCristo/README-TEST/README.md

 ![DService Review - Delete Review 3](./assets/readme/features/interactive_messages/watches_clocks_messages_delete_success.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- After pressing the Delete button again inside the Bootstrap box model they will see a message at the top right of the page, "The review was deleted successfully".<br>

 ### Add Product

 ![Add Product](./assets/readme/features/interactive_messages/watches_clocks_messages_add_product.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- The website admin logged in can add new products through the website's front-end.
+After it will be submitted successfully the following message pops up at the top right of the page "Successfully added product".<br>

 ### Edit Product 1

 ![Edit Product 1](./assets/readme/features/interactive_messages/watches_clocks_messages_edit_product_button.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- The website admin logged in can edit products already added through the website's front-end by clicking on the Edit button.<br>

 ### Edit Product 2

 ![Edit Product 2](./assets/readme/features/interactive_messages/watches_clocks_messages_alert_edit_product.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- Once the button is clicked the website admin will see the following alert at the top right of the screen "You are editing (product name)".<br>

 ### Edit Product 3

 ![Edit Product 3](./assets/readme/features/interactive_messages/watches_clocks_messages_update_product_success.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- After the Update Product button is pressed and the product is edited successfully the website admin will see a message at the top right of the page
+"Successfully updated product!".<br>

 ### Delete Product 1

 ![Delete Product 1](./assets/readme/features/interactive_messages/watches_clocks_messages_delete_product_button.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- The website admin logged in can delete products already added through the website's front-end by clicking on the Delete button.<br>

-### Delete Product 1
+### Delete Product 2

 ![Delete Product 2](./assets/readme/features/interactive_messages/watches_clocks_messages_bootstrap_model_delete_product.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- After pressing the Delete button the Bootstrap box model will pop up with a message at the center of the page, "Are you sure you want to delete this product?".<br>

-### Delete Product 1
+### Delete Product 3

 ![Delete Product 3](./assets/readme/features/interactive_messages/watches_clocks_messages_product_delete_success.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top of the page, "The review was deleted successfully".<br>
+- After pressing the Delete button again inside the Bootstrap box model they will see a message on the top right of the page, "Product deleted".<br>

-- And if there are no results matching or similar to the keyword, the user will see the following message, "We are sorry.
-  There are no searches for (keyword) on the website.
-Try the search again".<br>

 ## Admin Panel / Superuser